aarhusstadsarkiv/permanent-urls/README.md

 ## Import from CSV

-If you need to add multiple lines you may use a `csv` file (e.g. when importing from external sources like excel).
+If you need to add multiple `URLs` you may use a `csv` file (e.g. when importing from external sources like excel).
-The following command will add `URLs` (and generate `File` names ) based on the column with index 2 (0 index based counting) of the `bin/import.csv` file.
+The following command will add `URLs` based on the column with index 2 (0 index based counting) of e.g. the `data/import.csv` file.

-    ./bin/import_from_csv.py bin/import.csv 2
+    ./scripts/import_from_csv.py data/import.csv 2

 ## Check URLs

-You will need to copy `bin/config-dist.js` to `bin/config.js` and add your mattermost webhook URL to the `bin/config.js` file.
+    cp scripts/settings_dist.py scripts/settings.py

+Edit the `MATTERMOST_WEBHOOK_URL` in `scripts/settings.py` to your own Mattermost webhook URL.
 Then check all URLs by using the following command.

-    node bin/check-urls.js
+    ./scripts/check_urls.py

 Or in a cron job (which in this case will run every  hour at minute 0):

-    0 * * * * cd /home/user/permanent-urls && node bin/check-urls.js
+    0 * * * * cd /home/user/permanent-urls && .venv/bin/python ./scripts/check_urls.py

-## Logs

-Logs are written to ./logs/main.log